sefatamak/movies/README.md

 # Movie Search Application

-A React-based Single Page Application that allows users to search and view details of movies using the OMDb API.
+A React-based Application that allows users to search and view details of movies using the OMDB API.

 ## Features